Getting the right prices for domestic consumers

 Table 1 Suppliers in the retail market

-In summary (as of October 2016) there are six domestic suppliers in the electricity market and two domestic suppliers in the gas market although not all of these suppliers are certified to operate in all sectors.
+In summary (as of March 2017) there are five domestic suppliers in the electricity market and two domestic suppliers in the gas market although not all of these suppliers are certified to operate in all sectors.

 Regulated Tariff Electricity

 In February this year Power NI announced a 10.3% reduction in its regulated tariff for domestic and small business consumers with this taking effect from April 2016.
 This price drop was attributed to a fall in national and international wholesale energy costs.
 The Power NI regulated tariff was reviewed again at the end of August and it was decided that there was not to be any movement in the regulated tariffs for the forthcoming winter period.